-Summer pickings are largely known as Second Flush.
-This picking begins in early Summer (June) and ends during mid-July.
+Summer harvest, this picking begins in early Summer (June) and ends during mid-July.
 Almost all good cultivars are mixed during the picking, which leads to a complex character of the finished product.
 During this season the tea bushes lush in a high density.
 Summer and Monsoon are the best time to produce high-quality Black Teas, although there will be less picking during Monsoon due to harsh weather condition.

 Showcased in a shop

 People from the eastern region take Nettle leaf soup in their dinner.
 They believe it to be a different source of energy than the regular diet.